martinjhnhadley/EMLO-Visualisations/2016 Case Studies/German-Migrant-Letters/README.md

 # German migrants integration in the USA

 This case study is an interactive visualisation of the correspondance network between German migrants in the 19th and 20th Century, primarily in the Americas.
-The visualisation provides an overview of how the migrant population dispersed over time using plot.ly cartograms within a Shiny app.
+The case study comprises of three Shiny apps that a provide an overview of how the migrant population dispersed over time using plot.ly cartograms.

-A beta of the Shiny app is currently waiting publication online before being made available publically here, it is anticipated the Shiny app will be made available soon.
+The academic behind this case study, Felix Krawatzek from Politics, was interested interested in building a visualisation to accompany his article on theconversation.com: https://theconversation.com/writing-home-how-german-immigrants-found-their-place-in-the-us-53342

+A screenshot of one of the applications is provided below:

 <img src="https://raw.githubusercontent.com/ox-it/Live-Data_Case-Studies/master/2016%20Case%20Studies/German-Migrant-Letters/GemanMigrants_screenshot.png" width = "400px"/>